 This photograph was taken during a snowstorm on the first day of spring a few blocks from my house and was entered into the category titled "The Great Outdoors.

-On September 11, 2018, I reached my 50-year EMS career goal and announced that I would be retiring at the end of the year.
+On September 11, 2018, I reached my 50-year EMS career goal and announced that I would be retiring at the end of the year and fully retired from Emergency Medical Services on January 1, 2019.

 2017 EMS1 EMS Pioneers article: